-This curriculum framework includes courses which are accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational qualifications.
+This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
 This is known as dual accreditation.
+To gain a full qualification, students must achieve all competencies.
+Partial completion will lead to a statement of attainment towards the qualification.